UPDATE: The Blade 120SR has been replaced by the flybarless Blade 120S2.

-The Blade 120 SR is now available and ready to run with the success that the smaller Blade mSR has been enjoying for almost a year.
+The 120 SR is ready to run with the success that the smaller Blade mSR has been enjoying for almost a year.
 For those of you (and there are so many) who have been having insane amounts of fun with the mSR and were wishing for a larger version - the 120 SR may be the bird for you.

 Tail rotor motor life should also be pretty good as it is with the mSR and my 120 SR's tail motor barely got warm, even after some fairly aggressive flying working the coreless motor the entire flight.
 There is a fine line where electric tail motors do and don't work over a shaft/belt driven tail with variable pitch.
 The Blade 120 SR is close to that line, but thanks to the low torque off the main rotors and a fast coreless motor on the tail, it works impressively well.